-The family will be allowed 120 days to identify a unit and submit a sales contract to the PHA for review.
+The family will be allowed 120 days to identify a unit and submit a sales contract to the HCHA for review.
 The family will be allowed an additional 120 days to close on the home.
-PHAs may grant extensions to either of these periods for good cause.
+HCHA may grant extensions to either of these periods for good cause.
 The length of the extension(s) will be determined on a case-by-case, but in no case will an extension exceed a total of 125 days.
 The maximum amount of time a family will be given to locate and complete the purchase of a home under the homeownership option is 365 days.

-During these periods, the family will continue to receive HCV rental assistance in accordance with an active lease and HAP contract until the family vacates the rental unit for its purchased home.
+During these periods, the family will continue to receive HCV rental assistance in accordance with any active lease and HAP contract until the family vacates the rental unit for its purchased home.
+It is the family's responsibility to inform the Homeownership Housing Specialist of any changes in their circumstances.

-All requests for extensions must be submitted in writing to the PHA prior to the expiration of the period for which the extension is being requested.
+All requests for extensions must be submitted in writing to the HCHA prior to the expiration of the period for which the extension is being requested.
 The PHA will approve or disapprove the extension request within 10 business days.
-The family will be notified of the PHA's decision in writing.
+The family will be notified of the HCHA's decision in writing.

-The family will be required to report their progress on locating and purchasing a home to the PHA every 30 days until the home is purchased.
+The family will be required to report their progress on locating and purchasing a home to the HCHA every 30 days until the home is purchased.